 Start Investing With Small Amounts

 Put small amounts like $25-$50 per month into your investment account that you can afford to lose.
 That is, don’t invest your rent money.
-Starting small is a good way to get started as you gain a better understanding and confidence.
+Starting small is an excellent way to get started as you gain a better understanding and confidence.
 Many large online brokers have lowered or eliminated commissions and initial minimum amounts designed to encourage small investors.
 Be aware that there may be management fees on your balances.

 Some Investing Basics